 - Pressure washing is best left to the professionals.
 If you choose to use a pressure washer on your Fiberon deck, use extreme caution!

-- Ensure the pressure is lower than 3,000 psi at 10 inches above the deck surface.
+- Ensure the pressure is less than 2,500 psi at 12 inches above the deck surface.

 - Pressure washing is not recommended if mold or mildew is present on the deck.

 - Any mat with a rubber, vinyl or latex backing could mark your deck.
 Although the marks can usually be removed, we recommend avoiding these materials.
 Use polypropylene or colorfast woven rugs only.